Safety equipment changes now apply

 All Personal Locator Beacons (PLB) on the market are GPS enabled.

-You will have until 1 September 2028 to upgrade to a GPS enabled EPIRB.
+You have until 1 September 2028 to upgrade to a GPS enabled EPIRB.

-Under the new safety equipment requirements do I have to wear my EPIRB?
+Under the safety equipment requirements do I have to wear my EPIRB?

-No. EPIRBs should be kept in an easily accessible location on your vessel.
+No. Your EPIRB should be kept in an accessible location on your vessel.
 However, you can choose to wear a GPS enabled PLB instead of carrying an EPIRB.
-The PLB must be worn by at least one person on board the vessel.
+The PLB must be worn by at least one person on board the vessel, that is, at least one PLB per boat.

-Yes, however the PLB will need to be GPS enabled and worn by at least one person on board the vessel.
+Yes.
+However, the PLB will need to be GPS enabled and must be worn by at least one person on board the vessel.

 What is the benefit of a GPS enabled distress beacon compared with a non-GPS enabled distress beacon?

-A GPS enabled distress beacon (EPIRB and PLB) will direct emergency services to within 120m of your location compared to 5 kilometres with a non-GPS device.
+A GPS enabled distress beacon (EPIRB and PLB) will direct emergency services to within 100 metres of your location compared to 5 kilometres with a non-GPS device.

 Flares